-A complaint is an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.
+A complaint is an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident, group of residents, or children and young people using our services.
 It is important to note that a complaint may not include the word 'complaint' to be treated as such.

 This policy sets out how we will recognise and investigate complaints and our aim to resolve things promptly, fairly and politely, say sorry and learn from when we've got things wrong.
-We will report to residents about our performance with complaints through mechanisms such residents' newsletters, satisfaction surveys and reports and the annual report to stakeholders.
+We will report to residents about our performance with complaints through mechanisms such newsletters, satisfaction surveys and reports and the annual report to stakeholders.